libretime/libretime/docs/upgrading.md

 ---
-title: Upgrading Libretime
+title: Upgrading LibreTime
 ---

 :::caution

 While upgrading your installation may not cause any station downtime or data loss, always plan for the worst.
-Only upgrade your installation when Libretime isn't playing out shows, notify your DJs and essential personnel, and back up your database, configuration files, and media library before you make any changes.
+Only upgrade your installation when LibreTime isn't playing out shows, notify your DJs and essential personnel, and back up your database, configuration files, and media library before you make any changes.

 :::